Machu Picchu Circuits Guide: Which Circuit Is Best for Your Visit?

 Circuit 1 – Panoramic: The Top Choice for Views and Iconic Photos at Machu Picchu

 If you want to see Machu Picchu from above and take the classic postcard photos, Circuit 1 – Panoramic is your best option.
-This route takes you to the highest viewpoints in the Historic Sanctuary, where you can enjoy sweeping views of the ruins, the mountains, and the Urubamba River below.
+This route takes you to the highest viewpoints in the Historic Sanctuary, where you can enjoy sweep ng views of the ruins, the mountains, and the Urubamba River below.

 While other circuits highlight temples and city areas, Circuit 1 focuses on the scenery and impressive views.
-From the upper terraces and lookouts, you can really see why the Incas picked this dramatic spot, set between jungle-covered peaks and carefully built into the Andes.
+From the upper terraces and lookouts, you can really see why the Incas picked this dramatic spot, set between jungle covered peaks and carefully built into the Andes.

 Since Circuit 1 follows a higher path, it is usually less crowded.
 This makes it a great choice for photographers, nature lovers, and anyone who wants more space and clear views.